 If spicy isn’t for you, then go for this rice soup.
 It’s simple, but packs a subtle sweetness and overall good flavor.

 A homemade ground pork and pork skin sausage mixed with red curry paste and spicy thai herbs.
 The texture is very distinct, and it’s got a nice heat on the back end.
 A worthy appetizer to share for $2.50, or make it an entree by ordering more than one.

 Stir-fried chicken with bell pepper, onion, plum sauce, and, of course, mangos.
 It’s served inside of a hollowed out mango, and is a sweet and tasty chicken dish.

 Tiger prawns served over a variation of curry sauce with ground chicken, egg, onion, tomatoes, celery, hot pepper, and ginger.
-Meant to be spooned over “sticky rice” to soak up all the sauce.
+Spoon over rice to soak up all the delicious sauce.